frankpablo/smith-site/docs/teaching/csc120/csc120home.md

 # Assignments, Lateness Policy, and Resubmissions
 Weekly programming assignments will be introduced in class, and we will work together to get started on them during class time.
-Final submissions will be due one week later at 11:59PM EST. Because our lives and learning do not always go as planned, every student will be able grant themselves extensions on homework assignments.
-Read details on [how to request an extension here](https://csc120-instructors.github.io/CSC120/late-policy.html).
+Final submissions will be due one week later at 11:59PM EST.

+  * Due dates are Fixed.
+However, regrading is allowed.
+  * Regrading: Homework assignments must have completed at least 50% of the correctness requirements to be granted a resubmission.
+This means you should start early and make decent progress soon.
+  * Students will be allowed a maximum of two resubmissions (no questions asked).
+Any more that needs to be approved by your instructor.
+  * Fully graded homework assignments require a Code walkthrough that should be completed in class or in office hours (within a week of submitting the original code unless a resubmission is requested.)

+## Homework Grading

+All homeworks will be grading using two parts: the code correctness and the code walkthrough.

+  * **Code Correctness** will be evaluated, in part, by automatically run tests that the students can use to self-assess the progress of their work.
+  * **Code Walkthroughs** are short discussions where the instructor and the student team go over the code and where we make sure all participants understand and can explain each part of the program.

 ## Collaboration and Academic Integrity